-THIS ARTICLE HAS BEEN UPDATED Digital Marketing Trends for 2019
+THIS ARTICLE HAS BEEN UPDATED Top 8 Web Design Trends Coming Your Way in 2019

 This past year has been a whirlwind of exciting ventures in the world of digital marketing.
 We've seen Instagram become the leader of the pack and discussed how to deal with Facebook's news feed algorithm.
 Social media has changed, brought new trends, and implemented some unspoken rules each time a new year starts.
 It's not like these changes are sudden or unexpected.
 They're usually gradual and pretty predictable.
 I mean who was all the surprised when Google+ shut down?